martyjs/marty/docs/_api/top-level-api/index.md

 Creates [constants]({% url /guides/constants/index.html %}) and returns them.

+<h3 id="createContainer">Marty.createContainer(InnerComponent, options)</h3>

+Wraps the component with a [container component]({% url /guides/containers/index.html %}) that is responsible for fetching state from stores and passing it to the inner component.

 <h3 id="registry">Marty.registry</h3>

 Returns the current instance of the [registry]({% url /api/registry/index.html %}).